-Steve Weisz: We think ours is a little bit more robust than what we see in the ILG space and we think that the volumes that we put through our Repurchase Program is a little higher than what we see in ILG side.
-There may be opportunities there and obviously one of the benefits of that is it allows people that have been very happy owners an exit path that we think is appropriate.
-Plus, it allows us to recycle some inventory at a very reasonable inventory cost.
+Yeah.
+We think ours is a little more robust than what we see in the ILG space and we think the volumes that we put through our repurchase program is a little higher than what we see in the ILG side.
+There may be opportunities there and obviously one of the benefits of that is that it allows people that have been very happy owners an exit path that we think is appropriate, plus it allows us to recycle some inventory at a very reasonable inventory cost.